-The employer has the burden of proof in establishing disqualifying job misconduct.
-Cosper v. lowa Dep't of Job Serv., 321 N.W.2d 6 (lowa 1982).
+Further, the employer has the burden of proof in establishing disqualifying job misconduct.
+Cosper v.
+Iowa Dep't of Job Serv., 321 N.W.2d 6 (Iowa 1982).
 The issue is not whether the employer made a correct decision in separating claimant, but whether the claimant is entitled to unemployment insurance benefits.
-Infante v. lowa Dep't of Job Serv., 364 N.W.2d 262 (lowa Ct.
+Infante v.
+Iowa Dep't of Job Serv., 364 N.W.2d 262 (Iowa Ct.
 App.
 1984).
 What constitutes misconduct justifying termination of an employee and what misconduct warrants denial of unemployment insurance benefits are two separate decisions.
-Pierce v. lowa Dep't of Job Serv., 425 N.W.2d 679 (lowa Ct.
+Pierce v.
+Iowa Dep't of Job Serv., 425 N.W.2d 679 (Iowa Ct.
 App.
 1988).

-An employer may discharge an employee for any number of reasons or no reason at all if it is not contrary to public policy, but if it fails to meet its burden of proof to establish job-related misconduct as the reason for the separation, employer incurs potential liability for unemployment insurance benefits related to that separation.
-Employer did not participate in the appeal hearing.
-Employer did not present any evidence to rebut the claimant's testimony or to prove a discharge based on misconduct in connection with the employment.
-Claimant is eligible for benefits, provided he is otherwise eligible.
+An employer may discharge an employee for any number of reasons or no reason at all if it is not contrary to public policy, but if it fails to meet its burden of proof to establish job related misconduct as the reason for the separation, employer incurs potential liability for unemployment insurance benefits related to that separation.
+Here, claimant went on an approved leave of absence following the birth of his child.
+Employer did not present any evidence that claimant engaged in job-related misconduct.
+As a result, employer has not met the burden of proof to establish that claimant engaged in misconduct that would disqualify him from benefits.
+Benefits are allowed.